 Contact your school nurse if your child has a severe food allergy.
 On enrollment, the District requests the parent to disclose whether the child has a severe food allergy that, in the judgment of the parent or other person with legal control, should be disclosed to the District to enable the District to take any necessary precautions regarding the child's safety.
+A BISD "Special Dietary Request Form" should be completed by a physician for a student who has a dietary condition which restricts diet.
 A "severe food allergy" means a dangerous or life-threatening reaction of the human body to a food-borne allergen introduced by inhalation, ingestion or skin contact that requires immediate medical attention.
 (Education Code 25.0022(a); BISD Board Policy FD Legal)